1. What does the Policy cover?

 2. All employees and those under our control are equally responsible for the prevention, detection and reporting of bribery and other forms of corruption.
 They are required to avoid any activities that could lead to, or imply, a breach of this Policy.

-3. If you have reasons to believe or suspect that an instance of bribery or corruption has occurred or will occur in the future that breaches this Policy, you must notify the Compliance Officer.
+3. If you have reasons to believe or suspect that an instance of bribery or corruption has occurred or will occur in the future that breaches this Policy, you must either notify the Compliance Officer lodge their complaint in accordance with the Group’s Whistle Blowing Policy where the reporting channel is as follows:

 4. If any employee breaches this Policy, the employee will face disciplinary action and could face dismissal for gross misconduct.
 The Group has the right to terminate a contractual relationship with an employee if the employee breaches this Policy.

 If you suspect that there is an instance of bribery or corrupt activity occurring in relation to the Group, you are encouraged to raise your concerns at as early a stage as possible.
-If you are uncertain about whether a certain action or behaviour could be considered bribery or corruption, you should speak to your line manager, the Compliance Officer, the Chief Executive Officer or Independent Director.
+If you are uncertain about whether a certain action or behaviour could be considered bribery or corruption, you should speak to your line manager or the reporting channel as highlighted in Clause 6.3.

 The Group shall, via the Compliance Officer, familiarise all employees with its whistleblowing procedures so that employees can vocalise their concerns swiftly and confidentially.